-Shirley is known as a keen and enthusiastic educator.
-She is Head of Performance at City University, where she teaches Cello, Jazz and Improvisation, Cahmber Music and Practical Musicianship.
-She lectures for both City and Kent Universities in Music History, Performance Practice, Jazz History, Composition, Orchestration and Arrangement.
+Shirley is known as a keen educator.
+She is Head of Performance at City University, where she teaches Cello, Jazz and Improvisation, Chamber Music and Practical Musicianship.

 Shirley presents a range of workshops in Improvisation, Middle Eastern Music, Musicianship and Professional Development for Teachers.

 She has given workshops and short courses for Benslow Music, Chethams School of Music, Goldsmiths University, Guidlhall School of Music, Trinity Laban, Kent University, Manchester University, and Jazzlines.

 She is also a Visiting Tutor for the National Youth Jazz Collective.

 Shirley also runs the Beyond Cello Division of the London Cello Society and is a Senior Tutor for their GoCello programme.